gidavies/SentimentLogicAppLab/README.md

 - An Azure subscription or an [Azure trial account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A [Twitter account](https://twitter.com) to access tweets (no tweets will be posted).
 - An [Outlook.com](https://outlook.com/) account for sending email.
+You could also choose to use Office365 or GMail.

 # Overall flow